rook/rook/Documentation/Upgrade/rook-upgrade.md

 title: Rook Upgrades
 ---

-This guide will walk you through the steps to upgrade the software in a Rook cluster from one version to the next.
+This guide will walk through the steps to upgrade the software in a Rook cluster from one version to the next.
 This guide focuses on updating the Rook version for the management layer, while the [Ceph upgrade](ceph-upgrade.md) guide focuses on updating the data layer.